MichaelBeharOzRoll/MichaelBeharOzRoll/README.md

 - 👋 Hi, I’m @MichaelBeharOzRoll
-- 👀 I’m interested in doing my work.
+- 👀 I’m interested in doing my work for work.
-- 🌱 I’m currently learning how to work.
+- 🌱 I’m currently learning how to work better at work.
-- 💞️ I’m looking to collaborate on tasks from work.
+- 💞️ I’m looking to collaborate on tasks required by my work.
-- 📫 How to reach me is via my e-mail provided by work.
+- 📫 How to reach me is via my e-mail provided by my work.

 <!---
 MichaelBeharOzRoll/MichaelBeharOzRoll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.